Location:Home>Scientist>Faculty and Staff

 Wang, L., Wang, Y., Xu, Q., Liu, D., Ji, H., Yu, Y., Hu, Z., Yuan, P., & Jiang, Y. (2020).
 Heritability of reflexive social attention triggered by eye gaze and walking direction: Common and unique genetic underpinnings.
 Psychological Medicine, 50(3), 475-483.

 Hu, R., Yuan, P., Jiang, Y., & Wang, Y.* (2019).
-The functional role of temporal structure in human perception: behavioral evidence and neural correlates.
-Acta Physiologica Sinica, 71(1), 105-116. (in Chinese)
+The functional role of temporal structure in human perception: behavioral evidence and neural correlates (in Chinese).
+Acta Physiologica Sinica, 71(1), 105-116.

 Chen, L., Qiao, C., Wang, Y., & Jiang, Y. (2018).
 Subconscious processing reveals dissociable contextual modulations of visual size perception.
 Cognition, 180, 259-267.